jeffh/Fox/docs/source/generators_reference.rst

         FOXArrayOfSize(FOXInteger(), 3)
         // example generations: @[@0, @0, @0], @[@2, @-129, @21]

-.. c:function:: id<FOXGenerator> FOXArrayOfSizeRange(id<FOXGenerator> itemGenerator, NSUInteger minSize, NSUInteger maxSize) // NSArray
+.. c:function:: id<FOXGenerator> FOXArrayOfSizeRange(id<FOXGenerator> itemGenerator, NSUInteger minSize, NSUInteger maxSize)

     Generates a variable-sized array where each element is created via the itemGenerator.
 The size of the array is within the specified range